dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 ## Integration responsibilities

-There are two types of integrations in .NET Aspire, each with a different responsibility.
+Most .NET Aspire integrations are made up of two separate libraries, each with a different responsibility.
 One type represents resources within the [_app host_](app-host-overview.md) project—known as [hosting integrations](#hosting-integrations).
 The other type of integration represents client libraries that connect to the resources modeled by hosting integrations, and they're known as [client integrations](#client-integrations).

 ### Hosting integrations